identitymonk/draft-lombardo-wimse-workload-identity-authentication-levels/draft-hurst-workloadidentityauthlevels.md

 --- abstract

-TODO Abstract
+This draft introduces the Workload Authentication Maturity Level (WAML) framework that enables organizations to assess their current workload authentication mechanisms and progressively strengthen their security posture.

 --- middle

 # Introduction
-The Authentication Maturity Levels (AML) framework provides a structured approach for organizations to systematically assess and enhance their authentication mechanisms.
-By offering standardized criteria and incremental levels of improvement, AML empowers organizations to progressively strengthen their security posture, ensuring that their authentication systems are resilient against evolving threats.
+The Workload Authentication Maturity Levels (WAML) framework provides a structured approach for organizations to systematically assess and enhance their authentication mechanisms.
+By offering standardized criteria and incremental levels of improvement, WAML allows organizations to progressively strengthen their security posture, ensuring that their authentication systems are resilient against evolving threats.

 # Conventions and Definitions